There’s no such word as can’t. Except if it’s things you can’t do when you’re 9 months pregnant.

 5 Watch My Sisters Keeper…

 …Notting Hill, PS I Love you, DIY SOS, Save The Children Adverts, The News.
 Hell even Cbeebies (although Topsy and Tim makes me cry when I’m not pregnant – please make it stop).
 Anything and everything will have you weeping and leave your partner wondering what the hell happened to you and was it his fault.
+The answer is probably yes.
 You may as well wear an ‘approach with caution’ sign around your neck.

 6 Sit down gracefully

 Get used to it.
+This doesn’t just fall under the ‘can’t do when you’re 9 months pregnant’ category.
 Sitting down after the birth doesn’t get any easier. *winces at the memories.

 7 Get out of your car